National Trails System

+In 1983, an amendment to the National Trails System Act, often referred to as the Rails-to-Trails Act, established the legal mechanism of railbanking rail trails.
+Unlike the specific federal trail designations (such as Scenic or Historic trails), railbanking is a land-preservation tool that allows out-of-service railroad corridors to be preserved for future rail use by converting them into public trails in the interim.
+As of 2026, this unique provision has created over 4400 mi of railbanked trails.
+While many of these locally managed trails eventually receive designation as National Recreation Trails, all railbanked trails draw their underlying legal protection directly from the National Trails System Act.

 The scenic and historic trails are congressionally established long-distance trails, administered by the National Park Service (NPS), United States Forest Service (USFS), and/or Bureau of Land Management (BLM).
 These agencies may acquire lands to protect key rights of way, sites, resources and viewsheds, though the trails do not have fixed boundaries.
 They work in cooperation with each other, states, local governments, land trusts, and private landowners to coordinate and protect lands and structures along these trails, enabling them to be accessible to the public.
 These partnerships between the agency administrators and local site managers are vital for resource protection and the visitor experience.
 The Federal Interagency Council on the National Trails System promotes collaboration and standardization in trail development and protection.
 National recreation trails and connecting and side trails do not require congressional action, but are recognized by actions of the secretary of the interior or the secretary of agriculture.
 The national trails are supported by volunteers at private non-profit organizations that work with the federal agencies under the Partnership for the National Trails System and other trail type-specific advocacy groups.

 For fiscal year 2021, the 24 trails administered by the NPS received a budget of $15.4 million.